lazyfox-studio/retrofox/readme.md

 ## Windows

 We recommend to use **[vcpkg](https://github.com/Microsoft/vcpkg)** to handle with dependencies.
-You also need to install [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) (or more recent version).
+You also need to install [CMake](https://cmake.org/download/) (3.14 or newer) and [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/) (2019 or newer).

 ```sh
 vcpkg install sqlite3:x64-windows
 vcpkg install qt5:x64-windows
 ```

-> CMake, Python Dev and SDL can be downloaded from their official webistes.
+> Python and SDL development packages can be downloaded from their official webistes.

 After installing dependencies, run build with these commands: